Tuesday, August 30, 2011

 Mildly bloody blood oranges by Eve Fox, Garden of Eating blog copyright 2011

 I also used lime juice, chipotle peppers, garlic, cumin, cilantro, salt and pepper.
-I chose chipotles over jalapeños because they are milder and I like their smokey flavor (I also kinda fell in love with the La Morena label.)
+I chose chipotles over jalapeños because I like their smoky flavor and relatively mild spice level and because I love the La Morena label.

 "La Morena" brand Chipotles in Adobo by Eve Fox, Garden of Eating blog copyright 2011